 Best Work From Home Apps: Top 12 Work at Home Software Tools

-In 2020, we were all witnesses to a sudden change in the world of work when the then-novel coronavirus forced a shift from in-office to remote work.
+A couple of years back, we were all witnesses to a sudden change in the world of work when the then-novel coronavirus forced a shift from in-office to remote work.
 For millions of people and teams worldwide, this meant an added pressure to stay productive, connected, and aligned.

 Today, almost one year since the start of the pandemic, COVID-19 shows no signs of slowing down.
 Many of us are still working from our homes, struggling to maintain a work/life balance.